WillDinauer/ChessAI/README.md

 This is an artificial intelligence program built using Python to play the game of chess.
 There are different types of Chess AI that I have implemented, using different algorithms in an attempt to optimize the bot.
 Notably, the Minimax algorithm is used to find a decent move by searching up to a specified depth.
 Alpha-Beta Pruning is used to increase the efficiency of the AI, decreasing the search space given the size of the depth.

+To play against the bot, change player1 (White) or player2 (Black) to HumanPlayer in either test_chess.py or gui_chess.py

 ## Usage

 To run the AI, either run test_chess.py or gui_chess.py.